giuntoli-group/nmm-week4/README.md

 1c. optional: find the boiling points of the two models, compare to literature.

-## Assignment 2
+## Assignment 2 - Out of Flatland

 Back to graphene, now much larger and without perfect periodic lattice conditions!
 In the real world, graphene is not an infinite 2D plane and graphene sheets tend to form crumpled structures (LINK TO PAPER).
 Let's see how these structures affect the energy and mechanical stresses of graphene flakes.
+Assignment and scripts inspired by and adapted from [Eric N. Hahn's tutorial](https://www.ericnhahn.com/tutorials/lammps-tutorials/crumpled-graphene).

 ### Instructions

 2a.
-Run the simulation grapheneSpere.in (CREDIT TO ERIC, ADAPTED FROM https://www.ericnhahn.com/tutorials/lammps-tutorials/crumpled-graphene).
+Run the simulation crumplingSphere.in.
 Questions on the script.
 Make a movie of the process.
 Make some snaphots coloring by stress, what can you see?
 Plot potential energy and Rg over time.

 2b.
 Change the "fix indenter" line and try to make nanotube.
 No need to be perfect, but the closest structure to a perfect nanotube gets a non-grade-related prize.

 2c.
 Instead of an indenter, now use the fix deform command to perform a uniaxial deformation of graphene.
 Take care of the erate and remap options.
 What happens after a while?
 Discuss physically if it makes sense.

-## Assignment 3
+## Assignment 3 - Go with the Flow

 Transport and adsorption/absorption phenomena are of critical importance for nanomaterials, from batteries to functionalized surfaces.
 Let's play with them using what you are already familiar with: water and graphene!
 This assignment goes over the diffusion of water molecules in a graphene-bound nanochannel.
 Credits to Simon Gravelle for the original script.